 A convertible debt security of either notes or bonds is a common form of issuing debt.
 Convertible debt means that the bonds or notes will convert to equity at a certain time, or when you decide to exercise this option, if allowed.
 The debt securities “convert”, they change from the debt structure of an interest payment and maturity date to that of ownership in the company, i.e. equity.
 Once converted, the new equity securities may include voting rights, dividend payments, and much more.

 Public Debt Offerings

-Many companies and including governments issue public debt.
-They will publicly list their debt securities on an exchange with the intent that a broader market will be reached and hence a quicker method to raise the needed capital.
-The listing of notes or convertible bonds on a public stock exchange is a good way to get exposure and hopefully need capital for one’s business.
+Many organisations, including governments, issue public debt.
+They will publicly list their debt securities on an exchange with the intent that reaching a broader market will be a quicker method to raise the needed capital.
+The listing of notes or convertible bonds on a public stock exchange is a good way to get exposure and hopefully “need capital” for one’s business.
 One must write a prospectus for a public debt issuance to get listed on a stock exchange.